movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   then implement vnode-buffer reads before writes.
 * Split `btrfs_alloc.c` decoders from mutable allocator code and construct per-block-group free-space indexes at mount.
-* Centralize logical-to-physical I/O submission so metadata/data writes handle
+* Completed: centralize logical-to-physical read submission.
+Metadata and data now use one SINGLE/DUP mirror loop, with caller validation participating in failover and optional per-mirror error reporting.
-  SINGLE and DUP consistently and report mirror failures.
+* Extend the logical I/O layer with mirrored write submission so metadata/data writes handle SINGLE and DUP consistently and report every required-copy failure.

 These should land in small changes which preserve read-only behavior.
 Avoid adding an ad hoc metadata cache now; the logical extent-buffer API should be